fabulous-dev/Fabulous/docs/styling.md

 #### CSS styling with Xamarin.Forms 3.0

-1. create a CSS file with appropriate selectors and property specifications, e.g.
+1. create a CSS file with appropriate selectors and property specifications.

+2. Add the style sheet to your app as an `EmbeddedResource` node.

+3. Load it into your app.

+4. Set `styleClass` for named elements.

+For example, places the following CSS into "MyProject.Assets.styles.css":
 ```
 stacklayout {
     margin: 20;